 The community was formed in an effort to provide a platform for resellers, distributors, and vendors to focus on developing best practices, business education and resources for companies engaged in the delivery of IT services in the UK.

-The community meets face-to-face four times a year, and the LinkedIn group keeps the community in touch between meetings.
+The community meets face-to-face four times a year.
 There is no requirement to be a member of CompTIA to join the community, and attendance at the community meetings is free.

 For more details visit the CompTIA UK Channel Community web page.